Paolo Roversi

 PR

-I think of myself as a photographer, not a camera, because the camera has no heart but the photographer does.
+I think of myself as a photographer, not a camera, because the camera has no heart, but the photographer does.
 I never imagined having a “career.”
-I imagined making pictures, and the rest has followed from having that kind of impulse.
+I imagined making pictures, and the rest followed from that impulse.

 EO